Kirill888/benchmark-report/benchmark-report.md

 Loading data at significantly reduced resolutions is a common scenario.
 And is especially useful in the exploratory stages of the data analysis, which tend to be interactive and thus benefit from faster load times.

-The cloud-optimized imagery includes low-resolution overviews, and therefor can be read much faster at lower resolutions.
+The cloud-optimized imagery includes low-resolution overviews, and therefore can be read much faster at lower resolutions.
 For every doubling of the output pixel size in ground units, one needs to load four times fewer input pixels for the same geographic area.

 ```python
 _dd = dd.loc[dd.scenario == "wide"].loc[dd.chunk == 2048]